Enterprise Tech News: Microsoft Launched Open Translators to Things, Google Open-Sourced Walt, Grunt 1.0 Released

 08 Apr.
 2016 Enterprise Tech News

-This week’s tech news roundup features: Microsoft launches Open Translators to Things that brings interoperability to IoT, Google open-sources a latency testing tool called Walt, and Grunt team releases Grunt 1.0.
+This week’s tech news roundup features: Microsoft launches Open Translators to Things that bring interoperability to IoT, Google open-sources a latency testing tool called Walt, and Grunt team releases Grunt 1.0.

 Microsoft Launches Open Translators to Things to Streamline IoT App Development